Q: I lost a court case. Is it worth trying to file an appeal without an attorney?A:

 to appeal your own case and succeed.

 Q: How would I appeal my own case?A:

 To appeal your own case, you must “perfect” your appeal by completing the required forms and filing them with the court.
+You must file a notice of appeal and, in most counties, a docket sheet.
 The rules for perfecting an appeal vary among appellate districts.
 The clerk of courts can give you the forms, but it is easy to make a mistake that can cause your appeal to be dismissed.
-You must file the forms and pay the filing fee or provide an affidavit of indigency (saying you cannot pay the filing fee) within 30 days of the time that the court filed its “final appealable order.”
-The court files a final appealable order once a case has been completely resolved.
-An order is final if a court no longer has to conduct further proceedings to determine the rights of the parties.
+You must file the forms, order and pay for the transcripts of all relevant hearings, and pay the filing fee, ranging from $75 to $200 (or provide an affidavit of indigence swearing that you cannot pay the filing fee), within 30 days of the time that the court filed its “final appealable order.”
+The court files a final appealable order once a case has been completely resolved; an order is final if a court no longer has to conduct further proceedings to determine the rights of the parties.
 The order will usually contain the words, “final appealable order,” or "no just reason for delay," but if not, you can ask the judge to declare it to be a final appealable order if every factual issue in the case has been resolved.
 If you fail to properly file your appeal, the docket sheet and the transcript order form within this 30-day time frame, the court will dismiss your appeal.

 Q: If the case was tried before a magistrate, is there anything different about that?A:

 If a magistrate, rather than a judge, heard the witnesses and made the original decision in your case, you will make your first appeal to the magistrate's supervising judge.
 You must object to the magistrate's decision, provide transcripts of the magistrate trial, and provide a full explanation of the errors the magistrate made.
 If you fail to do this, a court of appeals will not review the magistrate's decisions because the trial judge will not have been able to do so.Q: After I’ve perfected my appeal, what do I do?A: